Stand Up & Math · Teacher Answers

 Warm-up Tasks

-Give MACLRN at the start.
-Give DIVERG only when a group can articulate why only one value of \(n\) works in Task C.
+Give code MACLRN at the start.
+Gate DIVERG only after Task C.

 2